cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 [Link to full code.](https://github.com/cyclic-software/tutorial-bikes-api/blob/main/router.js)

-And yes, the second parameter just became the middlware function, while the route handler was pushed to the next position.
+And yes, the second parameter just became the middleware function, while the route handler was pushed to the next position.
 This is totally possible because JavaScript supports a [clever workaround](https://stackoverflow.com/a/457589) for [overloading](https://en.wikipedia.org/wiki/Function_overloading), a programming language feature that allows functions to have the same names but different parameters.

 Let's try it out now: